Michael Gross (actor)

-Michael Edward Gross (born June 21, 1947) is an American television, film, and stage actor.
+Michael Gross (born June 21, 1947) is an American television, film, and stage actor.
 He is notable for playing Steven Keaton on the sitcom Family Ties (1982–1989) and survivalist Burt Gummer in the Tremors film franchise, being the only actor to appear in all the films and the television show.

 Early life

-Gross was born in Chicago, the son of Virginia Ruth Gross, a telephone operator, and William Oscar Gross, a tool designer.
+Gross is the son of Virginia Ruth Gross, a telephone operator, and William O. Gross.
 Gross and his younger sister, Mary, were raised Catholic.
 He attended St. Francis Xavier and St. Genevieve schools in Chicago in his early years, graduating from the latter in 1961.

-He attended Kelvyn Park High School on the north side of Chicago, graduating in 1965.
-He received his drama degree at the University of Illinois Chicago before attending Yale University for his Master of Fine Arts degree.
-His sister, Mary, a former Saturday Night Live cast member, is an actress.
-The siblings are first cousins to actor Ron Masak.

 Career

-Gross was first seen by a broad audience in his role as Steven Keaton in the 1980s sitcom Family Ties; he and his co-star Meredith Baxter, who played his wife Elyse Keaton, were born on the exact same day: June 21, 1947.
+Gross was first seen by a broad audience in his role as Steven Keaton in the 1980s sitcom Family Ties.
 However, his longest-running role has been Burt Gummer in the Tremors franchise, having played the role for 30 years from the release of the original Tremors in 1990 to Tremors: Shrieker Island in 2020.
 His performance in Tremors 3: Back to Perfection earned him a Best Actor award from the DVD Exclusive Awards, formerly known as the Video Premiere Awards.
+Gross said he took the Tremors role partly because he enjoyed the prospect of playing the paranoid survivalist character who was very different from the pacifist hippie Steven Keaton.

-Gross guest-starred in an episode of the sitcom Night Court, in which he played a sexual predator of Markie Post's character, Christine Sullivan.
+Gross guest-starred in an episode of the sitcom Night Court, in which he played a man who sexually assaults Markie Post's character, Christine Sullivan.
 In 1988, he portrayed a murderous bank robber in the true life film In the Line of Duty: The F.B.I.
 Murders.
 His other television credits include Boston Legal, How I Met Your Mother, Batman Beyond, ER, Parks and Recreation (Episode: "Summer Catalog"), Law & Order and two of its spin-offs: SVU and Criminal Intent.
 From August 2008 to January 2009, Gross appeared on the CBS soap The Young and the Restless as River Baldwin.
 Gross appeared in 2000 on Spin City as a therapist to Michael J. Fox's character on Fox's final show as a regular on that program.
 In November 1979, Gross originated the role of Greta in the Broadway production of Martin Sherman's Bent.